iammofidul/iammofidul/README.md

 🍎 I have 6 years of experience as a Mobile App Developer, including 4 years as a Native Android App Developer and 4 years as a Flutter App Developer.
 🚀 Founder of a dating app called Flingo with 800k users.
 📈 Currently leading the Flutter team at Stage, which has 7 million users.
-🛠️ Proficient with Flutter, Native Android, Firebase,Dart
+🛠️ Proficient with Flutter, Native Android, Firebase, Dart

 <!---
 iammofidul/iammofidul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.